fork-commit-merge/fork-commit-merge/README.md

 ## What's Next?

 Congratulations on making your first open source contribution!
 If you're looking for more ways to contribute, I invite you to check out my other projects.
-Just click my username to find more.
+Just click [here](https://github.com/nikohoffren) to find more.
 These projects contain real issues that you can help resolve.
 Also i would really appreciate if you could leave a star, so more developers can find this project.
 I look forward to seeing your contributions!

 ## Contact